Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 • Outcome clarity: Agents should operate with well-defined success criteria that reflect real business priorities.

-• Auditability: Each decision and action must be traceable and explainable, which helps detect flaws in logic or data.
+• Auditability: Each decision and action must be traceable and explainable, enabling detection of flaws in logic or data.

 • Escalation logic: When confidence is low or data is incomplete, agents should know when to pause or seek input.